+Division I grade-point-average requirement is a minimum of 2.3 to be a full qualifier or 2.0 to be an academic redshirt.

-Division I grade-point-average requirements are listed later in this section.
-The Division II grade-point-average requirement is a minimum of 2.000.
+The Division II grade-point-average requirement is a minimum of 2.2 to be a full qualifier of a 2.0 to be a partial qualifier.